Korean, Edit

 ○ Measured by absorbance at 405 nm.

-○ PAS (Periodic Acid-Schiff) Staining
+○ PAS (Periodic acid–Schiff) staining

-○ Jones’ Silver Stain : Staining for basement membrane
+○ Jones’ Silver Stain: Staining for basement membrane

-○ Sirius Red Staining : Special staining for observing red collagen components
+○ Sirius Red Staining: Special staining for observing red collagen components

-○ Alcian Blue Staining : Staining for mucin
+○ Alcian Blue Staining: Staining for mucin

 ○ pH Map

-○ DHE (Dihydroethidium) Staining : Detection of superoxide
+○ DHE (Dihydroethidium) Staining: Detection of superoxide

-○ Picrosirius Red Staining : ECM staining
+○ Picrosirius Red Staining: ECM staining

-○ Herovici staining : It labels collagen deposits.
+○ Herovici staining: Stains collagen deposits.

 ⑵ 3D Imaging Acquisition